The Age of Lone Wolf Terrorism: Contents

-Findings

-Hamm and Spaaij use data they compiled, and examinations of the lone wolf phenomenon by other researchers to reach a series of conclusions.

 They conclude that lone wolf terrorist attacks are becoming more common in the United States, and that casualty tolls, both of injuries and of deaths, has risen steadily over the decades since 1940, and risen sharply in the 2010s.
 They note that the lone wolf terrorist who killed the highest number of victims was Joseph Paul Franklin who carried out a series of attacks in which he targeted black and Jewish Americans.
 They also show that in recent years lone wolves have more frequently targeted uniformed police and military personnel.
+Hamm and Spaaij single out FBI sting operations for special criticism.